 - Are there any patterns in your child’s growth?

-- What is your child’s normal diet?
+- What’s your child’s normal diet?

 - Are there any other symptoms present?

-- screening for growth hormone deficiency (GHD)
+- a screening for GHD

 - blood tests to check for thyroid, liver, kidney, and other problems

-- imaging scans to check for tumors
+- imaging scans to look for tumors

 Treatment for short stature depends on the cause.

-Children with GHD and other hormone-related conditions generally reach average height, or a height similar to their parents if they receive treatment before puberty.
+Children with GHD and other hormone-related conditions generally reach average height or a height similar to their parents if they receive treatment before puberty.